whittedb/udi-av-poly/README.md

 6. Add appropriate custom parameters for your device if the SSDP searach didn't find them (see How it works above)
 7. Restart the nodeserver if you added custom parameters

+If you add more A/V devices after initial install/setup, just turn them on and then click the 'Discover' button on the controller page to force an SSDP search.
+If you have to add custom parameters, then a restart of the nodeserver will be required.

 ### Requirements
 1. [Polyglot V2](https://github.com/UniversalDevicesInc/polyglot-v2) >= 2.2.0
 2. This has only been tested with ISY 5.0.12 so it is not confirmed to work with any prior version.